7 Land-Cover classification

 )

-As a first step (ironically) I will convert this raster object back into a dataframe.
+As a first step (ironically) I will convert this raster object back into a dataframe, since this is the format expected by many machine learning packages.
 However, this time it will be a wide data frame, where every pixel location is a row and every column a value for a given date (see Chapter 1).
 Alternatively, I could have converted the original lai_2012 data frame from a long format into a wide format using tidyr::pivot_wider().
 Every row, representing a year for a given location, is a feature (vector) which contains the information on which the k-means clustering algorithm will operate.

 # convert a multi-layer raster image